Bas van Fraassen: Philosophical logic

 He indicates that, however, he sees no good reason to call statements which employ them either true or false.
 Some have attempted to solve this problem by means of many-valued logics; Van Fraassen offers in their stead the use of supervaluations.
 Questions of completeness change when supervaluations are admitted, since they allow for valid arguments that do not correspond to logically true conditionals.

 His paper "Facts and tautological entailment" (J Phil 1969) is now regarded as the beginning of truth-maker semantics.

 Bayesian epistemology

 In "Belief and the Will", Van Fraassen proposed what is now known as Van Fraassen's reflection principle: "to satisfy the principle, the agent's present subjective probability for proposition A, on the supposition that his subjective probability for this proposition will equal r at some later time, must equal this same number r".
-Within Bayesian epistemology this principle is recognized as an important synchronic norm; however Van Fraassen points out that a Dutch Book argument can be made against the principle.
+Within Bayesian epistemology this principle is recognized as an important synchronic norm; Van Fraassen points out that a Dutch Book argument can be made in favor of the principle.